raphaellith/Typewriters-to-Belie-Format/_posts/2024-11-03-Microsofts-Magnification-Mystery.md

 ---
 layout: post
 title:  "Microsoft's Magnification Mystery"
-date:   2024-11-03 08:00:00 +0000
+date:   2024-11-03 11:00:00 +0000
 description: Mmm, alliteration.
-We start off this blog with an interesting conundrum concerning UI design, to which the answer is... almost as interesting.
+We start off this blog with an compelling conundrum concerning UI design, to which the answer is... almost as interesting.
 tags: programming maths
 ---